r-lib/pkgdown/tests/testthat/_snaps/build-news.md

       data_news(temp_pkg)
     Condition
       Error:
       !
-Invalid NEWS.md: inconsistent use of section headings. i Top-level headings must be either all <h1> or all <h2>. i See `?pkgdown::build_news()` for more details.
+In NEWS.md, inconsistent use of section headings. i Top-level headings must be either all <h1> or all <h2>. i See `?pkgdown::build_news()` for more details.